GetPageSpeed/nginx-extras-docs/docs/lua/pubsub.md

 `syntax: local p, err = producer:new(pubsub_config)`

 #### send
-`syntax: p:send(message, attributes)`
+`syntax: p:send(message, attributes[, ordering_key])`

-* Requires a message of type string and attributes of type table
+* Requires a message of type string, attributes of type table and an optional ordering_key of type string

 ## See Also